 The Al-Tilal Villas project was designed to cater to the middle-income market segment and consists of 499 residential villas built on an area of 165,000 square metres, designed in traditional Arabic and Neo-classical architectural themes.
 The construction of villas for the Al-Tilal project was completed in 2010 with a leasable area of 87,025 square metres.
-279 villas have been retained by the company as investment property for generating rental revenue, of which 31 per cent. have been leased.
+As at 31 December 2017, 279 villas have been retained by the company as investment property for generating rental revenue, of which 20 per cent. have been leased.
 The remaining 220 villas have been sold.
 The total cost of the Al Tilal Villas was approximately SAR 375 million (U.S.\$ 100 million).